jon-marks/Yet-Another-Sudoku/docs/source/03-human-solvable-patterns/03-bent-subsets.rst

 Groups where each Cell contains between 2 and 'n' Candidates values and at least one cell lies in the :term:`Intersection` of the two :term:`House`\s.

-Bent Exposed Subsets belong to the larger family of :ref:`Nearly Locked Sets <found_nls>` patterns.
+Bent Exposed Subsets belong to the larger family of :ref:`Nearly Locked Sets <found_tsf_nls>` patterns.
 However, it is simpler to treat these patterns as Bent Exposed Sets rather than Unlocked Sets.

 Bent Exposed_Triples
 --------------------

+Bent Exposed triples are known by their other popular names, Y-Wings (or XY-Wing), and XYZ-Wings.
+These two patterns are the only variants of Bent Exposed Triples.
+Bent Exposed Triples comprise 3 Candidates in 3 Cells spanning two intersecting Houses with one Pattern Cell in the intersection.

 .. _hsp_y_wings: